About Us

 The purpose of this Privacy Statement

 This Privacy Statement is designed to help you understand what kind of information we collect in connection with our products and services and how we will process and use this information.
-In the course of providing you with products and services we will collect and process information that is commonly known as personal data.
+In the course of providing you with products and services, we will collect and process information that is commonly known as personal data.

 This Privacy Statement describes how we collect, use, share, retain and safeguard personal data.

-This Privacy Statement sets out your individual rights; we explain these later in the Statement but in summary these rights include your right to know what data is held about you, how this data is processed and how you can place restrictions on the use of your data.
+This Privacy Statement sets out your individual rights; we explain these later in the Statement, but in summary, these rights include your right to know what data is held about you, how this data is processed and how you can place restrictions on the use of your data.

 We will process your personal data in line with: